 What Is Primer?

-Most primers today are urethane (2K Primers), they are great for building layers you can build up to block sand down and get a more wave-less surface than you could with the old lacquer primers .
-Being a 2K urethane product which 2K just means it is catalyzed, only works with an activator/hardener.
+Most primers today are urethane (2K Primers).
+They are great for filling and building layers you can block sand down.
+You can build far better with urethane than with the old lacquer primers.
+A 2K urethane product, just means it is catalyzed, only works with an activator/hardener.
 This type of primer can serve as a sealer.
 However, primer is mostly used to spray over damaged and repaired areas to create a level and protected surface.
 Nason makes a really great Urethane Primer, easy to mix, spray and sand.

-In order to create that level surface, it means you have to build up your layers of primer by spraying several coats and then block sand the primer down smooth and level.
-In many cases, you are going to cut through the primer on the high areas of an unlevel surface and even down to metal on some edges.
+In order to create a waveless surface, you have to build up your layers of primer.
+Spray three or four coats, then block sand level and smooth.
+In many cases, you are going to cut through the primer on the high areas.
+This may require applying more primer and block sanding to create a waveless surface.

 Why Color Your Sealer

-When you buy automotive paints, the paint store should tell you what color sealer to use.
+When you buy an automotive paint, the paint store should tell you what color sealer to use.
 This is called “shade factoring”, it allows your topcoat to cover with less coats.
 Imagine trying to spray white over a red surface, it is going to take much more paint to cover and to look uniformed.
 This is a basic example, but you would spray a silver color over a grey sealer.
 You would spray a black over a black sealer.
 White sealer would go under a white paint.

 Why Not Use Primer For A Sealer?

 Primers are porous and are not really designed to be a sealer per-say.
-Primers are designed to be used to fill mild waves, scratches and put a protected layer between bare metal and your top-coat.
+They are designed to be used to fill mild waves and scratches.
+It also adds a protected layer between bare metal and your topcoats.

-Paint can be applied over primer but if you would like to increase the life of your paint job and keep from having any surprises pop up on you down the road, a good 2K sealer is your best bet.
+Paint can be applied over primer.
+However, if you would like to increase the life of your paint job and prevent having any surprises show up later.
+You will want to use a good 2K sealer for the best job.